Shoes, Books, Bullets and Backpacks – Every Found Object On the Mexican Border Represents a Tragedy

 Yes.
 We need to understand that these objects – things we use in our daily lives – belonged to someone who was suffering.
 These people trying to cross the border need to drink water, they need shoes.
 They are just like everybody else.
 For many, though, these tragedies are just numbers.
 The instruments show them the humanity of the tragedy.

-The instruments require human manipulation, so they end up becoming, by default, a conduit between two people – the one who owned the item and the person playing the instrument.
+The instruments require human manipulation, so they end up becoming, by default, a conduit between two people.
+It’s a tangible connection between the person who owned the property and the person playing the instrument.

 GG: That’s right.
 I consider these objects to be sacred.
 They are very special and have to be treated gently.